jcolomb/HCS_analysis/Metadata_information/Readme.md

 - copy the "Template_folder_newexp" folder you will find in the metadata_information folder.
 - rename it and enter that information in the Project_metadata.csv file under "folder_path"
-- paste it in the data folder,
+- paste it in the `data` folder.
-- rename the experiment metadata file to include the project name and make sure there is a lab metadata file found at the path given in the Project_metadata.csv file
+- rename the experiment metadata file to include the project name.
--  enter the file path in the Project_metadata.csv file under "animal_metadata" and "lab_metadata". (the path relative to the folder_path information, look at previous project for an example).
+- enter the file path in the Project_metadata.csv file under the "animal_metadata" and "lab_metadata" columns. (the path relative to the folder_path information, look at previous project for an example).
 - Optionally, put the videos in the video folders.
 - Put the data (output from the video analysis, may contain xlsx files, .MBR files or both) in one videoanalysis_output folder.
 If the data was analysed with different software, add one folder per software (for example HCS3_output and HCS4_output).
 - enter the file path in the Project_metadata.csv file under "raw_data_folder".
 Note that only one output may be analysed at a time.
 If you have used different analysis software, you should create a new row in the Project_metadata.csv file for each.